 When two entities decide to come together forming a new entity it is called a merger, an acquisition, on the other hand, is when a company gains a controlling interest in share capital or substantially all assets and liability of the other company.
 Primarily companies Merge or Acquire for;

 The following deals were foiled by unforeseen circumstances or mere non-diligence.

 HDFC and Max Life

-Max life Limited being India’s Fourth large private insurance company is a Joint Venture between Max Financial Services and Mitsui Sumitomo Insurance Company (26%) a Japanese Insurance Company.
+Max life Limited being India’s Fourth largest private insurance company is a Joint Venture between Max Financial Services and Mitsui Sumitomo Insurance Company (26%), a Japanese Insurance Company.